 Both the home form teachers and the pastoral leaders are effectively supported by the guidance counsellor who is available five days a week for consultation with students.

-In assisting students to build successful relationships, the college’s pastoral activities extend to camps, retreats, excursions and special culture building events such as St Stephen’s Day.
+In assisting students to build successful relationships, the college’s pastoral activities extend to camps, retreats, community days, excursions and special culture building events such as St Stephen’s Day.